footballhead/pre-ablo/diabutil/integration_tests/README.md

 ## Setup

-* pip install --user pipenv
+* `pip install --user pipenv`
-* pipenv install
-* Setup the assets/ directory

-## Setting up assets/

-* mkdir assets/
+* `pipenv install`
-* extract data/bigtgold.cel from prdemo MPQ and copy to assets/
-* extract gendata/mainmenu.pal from prdemo MPQ and copy to assets/
-* extract ui_art/font42.bin from retail MPQ and copy to assets/
-* extract ui_art/font42g.pcx from retail MPQ and copy to assets/
+* `./setup_assets.sh <prdemo.mpq> <retail.mpq>`
+    * You can get the pre-release demo MPQ from diablo evolution
-* extract levels/l3data/l3.amp from retail MPQ and copy to assets/
+    * You can buy Diablo on GoG for retail MPQ
+    * Look I'm already morally conflicted about distributing files in missing_gfx OK just buy the game

 ## Run

-* pipenv run python run_integration_tests.py
+* `pipenv run python run_integration_tests.py`

-You'll want to manually inspect files in `output/`
+We do file comparisons when we can, although you can inpsect files in output/ for piece of mind

 ## Developer commands

-* pipenv run yapf -i run_integration_tests.py
+* `pipenv run yapf -i run_integration_tests.py`